The-hated-one/Codesmith-notes/talks/immigration.md

 - L1 for intra-company transfer.
 Not an option for most people

+### CPT Mills

+Immigration service - not recommended.

+Basically a masters degree you pay for based on work experience.

 ## E1 Visa

 E1 is based on continuous trade with the US.
 Having a manufacturing business within the US.
 No minimum threshold.
 On the other hand there has to be substantial and un going trade with the use for goods/services.
 At least a year of goods/services flowing into the US.
 Then demonstrate that the visa would expand it.